bluz71/vim-mistfly-statusline/README.md

 The `mistflyWithGitsignsStatus` option specifies whether to display [Gitsigns](https://github.com/lewis6991/gitsigns.nvim) of the current buffer in the _statusline_.
-If enabled, the status will be displayed in the left-side section of the _statusline_.
+If enabled, the Gitsigns will be displayed in the left-side section of the _statusline_.

 By default, Gitsigns will **not** be displayed.